Ward Parkway and West 89th Street

 Kansas City, Missouri

 The third suburban shopping mall in -or around- The City of Fountains was developed by Kansas City's Kroh Brothers.
 WARD PARKWAY CENTER was designed by William B. Fullerton, with input from Seattle's John Graham, Junior.
-The enclosed and open-air complex was located 20 miles south of the KCMO Central Business District, on a 38.8-acre parcel just east of the Kansas / Missouri boundary.
+The enclosed and open-air complex was located 20 miles south of the KCMO Central Business District, on a 38.8-acre parcel just east of the Kansas-Missouri boundary.

-Ground was broken for the shopping center in July 1958.
-The first two operational stores, a 3-level (127,200 square foot) Montgomery Ward and (32,100 square foot) Kroger supermarket, opened for business September 30, 1959.
+Ground was broken in July 1958.
+The first two operational stores, a 3-level (127,200 square foot) Montgomery Ward and (32,100 square foot) Kroger supermarket, opened for business on September 30, 1959.

-Ground was broken for the shopping center in July 1958.
-The first two operational stores, a 3-level (127,200 square foot) Montgomery Ward and (32,100 square foot) Kroger supermarket, opened for business September 30, 1959.
+Ground was broken in July 1958.
+The first two operational stores, a 3-level (127,200 square foot) Montgomery Ward and (32,100 square foot) Kroger supermarket, opened for business on September 30, 1959.

 The remainder of the 15 million dollar retail hub was completed in stages.
 The first, with seventeen stores, opened for business on October 23, 1961.
-A second stage, comprised of twenty-one stores, was dedicated August 16, 1962.
+A second stage, comprised of twenty-one stores, was dedicated on August 16, 1962.
 Nine new tenants -including J.C.
 Penney- were added to the directory on November 1, 1962.
 The final stage of charter tenants debuted between June and September of 1963.

 WARD PARKWAY CENTER now encompassed approximately 596,400 leasable square feet and housed fifty stores and services.
 Major tenants, aside from Kroger and Montgomery Ward, included a 2-level (94,700 square foot) J.C.
 Penney, 2-level (39,000 square foot) Kline's, 1-level (35,000 square foot) Duff & Repp home furnishings, 1-level (22,400 square foot) F.W.
 Woolworth 5 & 10 and 1-level (25,500 square foot) Wolferman's grocery, restaurant and cocktail lounge.